razshare/catpaw/docs/Error Management.md

 Using results, the php type system itself will force you to `unwrap()` the value.

 > [!NOTE]
-> Of course, you can choose to ignore the error after you `unwrap()` the result, but that would be a conscious decision on your part rather than mistake.
+> Of course, you can choose to ignore the error after you `unwrap()` the result, but that would be a conscious decision on your part rather than a mistake.